eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

             }
             is SignedWithAuthKeyResult.Failure -> {
                 val error = signatureResult.throwable
-                // handle error while signing with auth key }
+                // handle error while signing with an auth key }
             is SignedWithAuthKeyResult.UserAuthRequired -> {
-                // user authentication is required to sign with auth key val cryptoObject = signatureResult.cryptoObject
+                // user authentication is required to sign with an auth key val cryptoObject = signatureResult.cryptoObject
                 // use cryptoObject to authenticate the user
-                // after user authentication, the user can sign with auth key again }
+                // after user authentication, the user can sign with an auth key again }
         }